santbob/AndroidLibs/README.md

 compile 'com.github.santbob.AndroidLibs:0.1.0'
 ```

+## Example

+Example app is at the root of this repo, please refer [MainActivity.java](app/src/main/java/com/santbob/androidlibs_sampleapp/MainActivity.java) or clone/download this repo to see it in action.

+## JitPack

-*if you dont have jitpack in the your project settings already, please add the following*
+The libarry is distrubuted via jitpack, if you dont have jitpack in the your project settings already, please add the following

 via Maven - Add the JitPack repository to your build file
 ```xml